You may want to bookmark this page for future interviews.

 Pay attention to whether your candidate responds by citing positive or negative attributes.

 Leaders are more likely than their peers to cite what impressed them about people.
 They’re focused on lifting people up, not putting them down.
+This is the type of person that will add to a great work environment.

 These people are reliable team members who like to be ready when it counts.